Using the control menu

 So, if you search for Tony's Pizza when you're looking at a map of Sydney, you'll get a different result than if you were looking at a map of Melbourne.

-Clicking the ship’s wheel icon from the main control menu presents a range of Voyager multimedia guided tours.
+Clicking the ship’s wheel (or helm) icon from the main control menu presents a range of Voyager multimedia guided tours.

-Whatever your interests, Voyager opens up a world of adventure, we'll explore it further in the Take a virtual trip activity.
+Whatever your interests, Voyager opens up a world of adventure, we'll explore it further in the Take a virtual trip activity later in this course.